-- The complete details of the grade separation or other rail crossing traffic improvement project. - A local, private, or federal match of at least 20% of the cost of the grade separation or other rail crossing traffic improvement project.
+- The complete details of the grade separation project. - A local, private, or federal match of at least 20% of the cost of the grade separation project.

 In addition, before awarding grants under the program, MDOT would have to publish on its website the parameters proposed by HB 4523.